 To make the base:

 - Preheat the oven to 180°C (350°F).
-Line a 20 cm (8 inch) square cake tin with baking paper.
+Line a 20 cm or 23 cm (8 inch or 9 inch) square cake tin with parchment paper.

 - Add all the base ingredients to a food processor or bowl and mix until combined.
 The mixture should stick together when it's pinched between two fingers.
 Add more flour or water if necessary.